How To Sell Software: What I Did To Make $261,225 In 20 Days Even Though I’m Not A Programmer

 I have not really done any paid marketing for Long Tail Pro.
 However, I AM in the process of getting a Facebook campaign set up to expand the reach of Long Tail Pro a bit more.

-So, in a nutshell, paid marketing is not actually needed…if you go the same route I did with Long Tail Pro.
+So, in a nutshell, while many SaaS companies may do it, paid marketing is not actually needed…if you go the same route I did with Long Tail Pro.

-This is an ongoing investment and cost that I’m more than happy to pay.
-You just need to be aware when you go into the software business, that you will likely always be paying a programmer to update, fix, revamp, or otherwise keep your software up to date.
+I'm happy to pay the cost for this on-going investment.
+You just need to be aware when you go into the software business, that all SaaS companies will likely require ongoing payments to a programmer to update, fix, revamp, or otherwise keep your software up to date.

 How I've Significantly Grown Long Tail Pro Since That Launch